 To lock your Wi-Fi, go into Settings, then tap on Restrictions.
 Turn on the “Enable Restrictions” option, and assign a password (entering it a second time to confirm as well).
 Once a password is assigned, a new setting appears to enable you to turn on “Password Protected Wi-Fi” and require a password in order to connect to a wireless network.

 3. Restrict Applications.
 By default, the Kindle Fire is set to only allow apps from the Amazon App Store.
 There is an option under Device Settings to “Allow Installation of Applications” from unknown sources.
 Unless you really know what you’re doing, and are fully aware of the source of the apps you download and the inherent risk of downloading apps from unknown sources, I recommend leaving this option disabled and sticking with the curated apps from Amazon.

 4. Clean Up the Browser.
 While in the Kindle Fire’s Silk browser, tap the menu icon at the bottom of the display, and tap Settings.
 Within the browser settings you can do all sorts of browser housekeeping and personal information management.
 There are options to clear all cookie data, clear the cache, clear the browsing history, clear stored form data, and clear out any saved passwords.

 There you go.
 It may be a more consumer-oriented device than the iPad, or many of its Android tablet peers, but the Kindle Fire still has access to email, Facebook, Twitter, Netflix, Box, mobile banking, and other apps that may contain sensitive information or provide access to accounts and data.
 Make sure you protect your Kindle Fire and the information it contains with these security tips.

 Incoming search terms:

-- how to clear Bing history on kindle
+- how to access downloads on kindle fire

-- how to access files on kindle fire hdx
+- how to stop programs running in background on fire hdx

-- how to turn off data on kindle
+- how to change download settings on kindle